 He is in no position to draw this conclusion.
 Suppose, for instance, the structure - even damaged and during collapse - was capable of supporting twice the static load, which we will call F{static} , but that it could only do so until being deflected by 25 cm.
 After this, any given floor will snap, and the resistance goes to zero until the next floor is hit 300 cm below.
 Work, again, is force times distance.
-The total work done on any given floor would be 2 $F{static} x 25 \text{ cm} + 0 x 300 \text{ cm} = 50 F{static} \text{ cm}$.
-If we model the structure as homogeneous, supplying instead an average force called $F{dynamic}$ that acts over the full 325 cm distance.
+The total work done on any given floor would be 2 F{static} x 25 cm + 0 x 300 cm = 50 F{static} cm.
+If we model the structure as homogeneous, supplying instead an average force called F{dynamic} that acts over the full 325 cm distance of each floor, we can estimate this average force by dividing the total work by the total distance.
 The total work done in both situations must be the same.
-Therefore, we can calculate $F{dynamic} = 50 F{static} \text{ cm} / 325 \text{ cm} = 0.15 F{static}$, what Dr. Kurttila would call a "resistance factor" of 0.15, very close to his estimate for WTC 7.
+Therefore, we can calculate F{dynamic} = 50 F{static} cm / 325 cm = 0.15 F{static} , what Dr. Kurttila would call a "resistance factor" of 0.15, very close to his estimate for WTC 7.